Convert VHS-C Tapes to Digital – Waiting for …?

 2. Can’t break, scratch, or wear out.

-4. Can be edited to cut out those pesky in-laws!
+4. Edit digital video to cut out those pesky ex-boyfriends!

 5. Are higher video quality than DVDs

-If you MUST have DVDs (and there are some that do), be sure to get a backup copy in digital format.
+If you MUST have DVDs (and some of us do), then digitize VHS-C, but be sure to get a backup copy in digital format.
 If you ever lose a DVD or it quits working for any reason, you can always use the digital file directly and even create a new DVD if you want to.

 How Does It Work?

-VHS-C tapes are the most difficult of all videocassettes that I work with.
+Digitizing VHS-C tapes is the most challenging of all the videocassettes I work with.
 Why?
-Not sure, but I am guessing that consumers wanted a smaller camera than a VHS camera, which were practically as big as TV cameras.
-But they needed to maintain the investment in VHS players for all of the VHS movies created to date and at the same time use the smaller tapes without buying a new player.
+I’m not sure, but I am guessing consumers wanted a smaller camera than the VHS cameras, which were practically as big as TV cameras.
+However, they needed to maintain the investment in VHS players for all the VHS movies created to date, while also using the smaller tapes without buying a new player.

-Hence, VHS-C(ompact).
-These tapes were less than half the size but could be inserted into an adapter so they could be played on VHS decks that people already owned.
-The combination of new technology in the smaller tapes plus the adapter plus new cameras made the tapes a bit unstable.
-The quality of playback suffered as the tapes wore out faster in the adapter than a regular VHS tape and there were just more moving parts to deal with.
+Hence, VHS-C(compact).
+These tapes are less than half the size and insert into an adapter to play on existing VHS players that people already own.
+The combination of new technology in the smaller tapes, the adapter, plus the latest camera technology made the tapes a bit unstable.
+The quality of playback suffered as the tapes wore out faster in the adapter than in a regular VHS tape, and there were just more moving parts to deal with.

-The primary problem is that the tension in the tape does not retain its necessary tension as well as plain old VHS.
-So the picture quality suffers and sometimes doesn’t play at all.
-The solution to most VHS-C challenges is to pack – and repack the tapes.
-This simply means to fast forward and then rewinding the tapes to reset the tension.
-Occasionally this must be repeated several times.
+The primary problem is that the tape’s tension does not hold as well as that of plain old VHS.
+So the picture quality suffers, and sometimes it doesn’t play at all.
+When converting VHS-C to digital, the most common solution is to pack and repack the tapes.
+This simply means to fast-forward and then rewind the tapes to reset the tension.
+Multiple packing is common.

-One example is one of my customer’s tape that wouldn’t play at all and appeared to be blank.
+One example is one of my customers’ tapes that wouldn’t play at all and appeared to be blank.
 Pack it once, and a few scattered blurbs showed up.
-Packed it again and the tape mostly played – in black and white.
+Packed it again, and the tape mostly played in black and white.
 Packed it one more time, and the picture came back in full color.
 True story.

 My Tapes are Sooooo Old

 No worries.
 Almost all tapes that I convert are 25-40 years old.
-The vast majority of them are playabe and do capture fine.
-Some aren’t the greatest quality due to the technology of the equipment when taken, but the memories are certainly there.
+The vast majority of them are playable, and I digitize VHS-C routinely.
+Some aren’t the greatest quality due to the equipment’s technology when taken, but the memories are certainly there.

-Occasionally, a tape is broken, or breaks just by rewinding.
+Tapes frequently arrive broken or break when rewound.
 Again, no worries.
-It costs a bit, but the tapes can be spliced and play well enough to capture digitally.
-They may never play again in a player, but the video is saved!
+It costs a bit, but I splice broken tapes so they play well enough to capture digitally.
+They may never play again on a player, but the video is digital!

 How to Care for Digital Files

-While the files can’t break, scratch, or wear out, there is some care that needs to happen in order to secure your memories.
+While the files can’t break, scratch, or wear out, some care is necessary to secure your memories.
 They simply need to be backed up.
 Copies need to be made on more than one external or internal drive, preferably on more than one computer.

 Even better, use the cloud.
 If you are moving into the digital age, the cloud is a must.
 Once in the cloud, there are several benefits that you can’t get otherwise:

-1. The files are backed up in multiple places by your cloud provider automatically
+1. The files are automatically backed up in multiple places by your cloud provider.

 2. The files can be recovered if accidentally deleted

-3. The files can be shared electronically anywhere in the world with internet
+3. The files can be shared electronically anywhere in the world with the internet.

 4. Many services will sync with your desktop/laptop/tablet/phone so that all devices are always in sync with multiple copies.

-5. Originals can be destroyed through natural or other disaster and be immediately recovered on another device – hardly missing a beat.
+5. Originals can be destroyed through natural or other disasters and can be immediately recovered on another device, hardly missing a beat.

 Convert VHS-C to Digital – Next Steps: